pythonbeater/ChessAI/README.md

 # ChessAI

-* This project as the goal of create a playable Chess game against a trained RL agent that can play chess at a hight level of proficiency, capable of evaluation chess positions and making strategic decisions.
+* This project done in the scope of __Reinforcement Learning (RL)__ for the Data Science and Advanced Analytics in Nova IMS, Lisbon.
+The goal is to create RL agents that can play chess at a hight level of proficiency, being capable of chess positions evaluation and strategic decision making.
+We decided to go a little further and instead of using the `chess` module to incorporate these algorithms, we opted to design our own chess game.

+__IMPORTANT NOTE: THIS IS STILL A WORK IN PROCESS__

 ---
 ## Objectives